What insurance carriers can learn from telematics trends

 Overall, the entire personal auto insurance industry is still losing money, but for larger, competitive insurance companies, earnings have been phenomenal, and telematics is part of that.

-For the companies that have been working with telematics for some time now, they have an advantage over those that have decided to be “fast followers.”
+Companies embracing telematics trends have an advantage over those that have decided to be “fast followers.”

 Here are just a few of the advantages of starting early: